 My family and I later moved to Fort Smith.
 I went to work for Vista Health.
 I worked in the child psychiatric ward and in the outpatient facility.
 In the psychiatric ward I worked with hospitalized children who were at risk for killing themselves or others.
 I also worked with children who had long term behavioral problems.
 These children were often violent and had already been to outpatient therapy a number of years with little success.
 Later, I transferred to the outpatient clinic.
 In the outpatient facility, I worked with adults, adolescents, and children of all ages on a variety of different problems.
 I worked with adults on depression, anxiety, relational, anger, and addiction problems.
 During this period, we had our fourth child.

 After working at Vista Health, I started work at Day Springs.
 Day Springs was a school based and outpatient clinic service provider.
 I provided services to children and adolescents in school, families in the clinic, and adults in the clinic.
 I also coordinated services with mental health paraprofessionals and school counselors.

 I currently work in private practice.
 I work with a variety of populations.
 I work in an office setting with adults and families.
 I work on marital, individual, and family problems.
 I also work with children and adolescents.
 I do a lot of work with families, helping them take a chaotic environment and making it into a peaceful home.
 I help the children and parents work together in identifying and solving the problems.
 I help them build behavior plans that help the family achieve their desired result.
-I help the parents work on personal and marital issues that are prerequisite to having a calm home.
+I help adults resolve depression, anxiety, relational, and other mental health issues.